 OBD2 Scanner Buying Guide

 To help you navigate the purchase of your OBD2 scanner, we’ve compiled a guide with all the basics and features of these products for cars and trucks.
-Here’s what to look for as far as pre-purchase considerations plus common questions and answers on the topic of scanners.
+Here’s what to look for as far as pre-purchase considerations plus common questions and answers on the topic of the best OBD2 scanners.

-Here’s what to look for when shopping for a vehicle scanner.
+Here’s what to look for when shopping for the best OBD2 scanners for your vehicle.

 With the availability of apps for every purpose these days, there is, of course, an app for OBD2 readout.
 Some devices plug into your vehicle and then require a smartphone or tablet to receive the wireless information either via Bluetooth or Wi-Fi connectivity.
 You’ll need to download an app to use these types of devices, but they often don’t require charging or batteries and take up very little of your vehicle’s power.